ibm-cloud-docs/account/faqs-account.md

 {: faq}

 In a Lite account, you can work in only one region.
 In a Pay-As-You-Go or Subscription account, you can access all available regions.

+## Why do I get logged out of my account?
+{: #user-session-log-out}

+The administrator of your account has customized the duration of active and inactive accounts which requires users to enter their credentials after a specific time.
+For more information, see [Managing user's log in session durations](/docs/account?topic=account-iam-work-sessions).